Crochet Chevron Blanket Pattern

 I know that many of my followers are visual learners, so I’ve created a quick video tutorial of the single crochet chevron stitch, which is posted below on this page (as well as on the Leelee Knits YouTube Channel) to help guide you along.
-The video also includes a demo of how to change colours at the end of a row, and then crochet over the yarn tails to avoid weaving in loose ends.
+The video also includes a demo of how to change colors at the end of a row, and then crochet over the yarn tails to avoid weaving in loose ends.

 The single crochet chevron stitch is a great one for baby blankets because it creates a thick, squishy fabric that is perfect for snuggles!
 After making this blanket, I was wishing for a baby to wrap up and cuddle… but alas, that time in my life had passed.
 I should also mention that you can alter the width of the blanket in case you’d like to make it bigger for a toddler or child, or smaller for baby’s stroller.
 I’ve included the math for the foundation chain length in the pattern to make it easy for you.